MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-scale.md

 - **Address business growth.** Contoso is growing, causing pressure on on-premises systems and infrastructure.
 - **Increase efficiency.** Contoso needs to remove unnecessary procedures, and streamline processes for developers and users.
 The business needs IT to be fast and not waste time or money, thus delivering faster on customer requirements.
 - **Increase agility.** Contoso IT needs to be more responsive to the needs of the business.
 It must be able to react faster than the changes in the marketplace, to enable success in a global economy.
-It mustn't get in the way, or become a business blocker.
+It mustn't get in the way or become a business blocker.
 - **Scale.** As the business grows successfully, the Contoso IT team must provide systems that are able to grow at the same pace.
 - **Improve cost models.** Contoso wants to lessen capital requirements in the IT budget.
 Contoso wants to use cloud abilities to scale and reduce the need for expensive hardware.
 - **Lower licensing costs.** Contoso wants to minimize cloud costs.